Regularized brain reading with shrinkage and smoothing: Discussion

 \subsection{Computational costs}

-While our four methods perform very similarly statistically, their computational costs differ by orders of magnitude (Table~\ref{table:runtime}).
+While our four methods perform very similarly statistically, their computational costs differ by orders of magnitude (Table~\ref{tableruntime}).
 Smoothed OLS and ridge stand out as the most attractive methods, with ridge pulling ahead due to its better behaved out-of-sample residuals.

-Our simple and generic HB model is mis-specified, not very firmly grounded in biology, and, as Table~\ref{table:runtime} shows, computationally very costly.
+Our simple and generic HB model is misspecified, not very firmly grounded in biology and, as Table~\ref{tableruntime} shows, computationally very costly.
 With considerable attention to the biology, well-specified models and priors might be crafted for specific applications, though at even greater computational expense.
-Due to this, we do not advocate the Bayesian approach, unless it could be combined with some way of {\em quickly} approximating posterior distributions, e.g., variational methods \citep{wainwright_2008, broderick_2013} or consensus MCMC \citep{scott_2013,xing_2013}.
+Due to this, we do not advocate the Bayesian approach, unless it could be combined with some way of {\em quickly} approximating posterior distributions, for example, variational methods [\citet {wainwright2008,broderick2013}] or consensus MCMC [\citet {scott2013,xing2013}].
 Such extensions are beyond the scope of this paper.

-\subsection{The Detectability Assumption}
+\subsection{The detectability assumption}

-As mentioned in \S \ref{sec:scientific-and-statistical-background}, it is common in brain-imaging studies to do a separate regression for each voxel on the stimuli, and presume that only voxels with significant regression coefficients are involved in processing the stimulus.
+As mentioned in Section~\ref {secscientific-and-statistical-background}, it is common in brain-imaging studies to do a separate regression for each voxel on the stimuli, and presume that only voxels with significant regression coefficients are involved in processing the stimulus.
 This assumption appears to have no neurobiological basis; we call it the ``detectability assumption.''
 In practice, neuroscientists recognize this leads to some number of errors, both false positives and negatives.
 However, they often presume that these errors are random rather than systematic.
 Under the detectability assumption, methods of regularization might plausibly be seen as reducing the rate of false positives.
 If true, this is an important advantage for regularized estimates, even if they predicted no better than OLS.
 The spatial pattern of regularization, under this assumption, is an indicator of which voxels are involved in processing the stimulus features.
-This indication is strengthened by the similarity of these patterns under different methods of regularization (\S \ref{sec:patterns}).
+This indication is strengthened by the similarity of these patterns under different methods of regularization (Section~\ref{secpatterns}).